ECP-VeloC/component-dev-docs/README.md

 ### [ER](https://github.com/ecp-veloc/er): Encode + Rebuild

-ER is the abstraction of shuffile and redset into a single interface, SCR and VeloC use both and er to simplify the rebuilding steps.
+ER provides an abstraction around shuffile and redset.
-On a restart, shuffile is used to first move files back to owning ranks, depending on new rank-to-node mapping.
+During encode, ER calls redset to apply a redundancy scheme to a set of files, and then it calls shuffile to record which rank owns which files.
-Then redset is used to rebuild missing files after the shuffle.
+During rebuild, ER first calls shuffile to move files back to their owning ranks, and then redset is called to rebuild any missing files.